Difference Between Fruit And Vegetable

 Difference Between Fruit And Vegetable: Macronutrient Vs Micronutrient

 The difference between fruit and vegetable is a vegetable generally contains a higher concentration of the micronutrients: vitamins, minerals, and phytonutrients that are essential for good health.
 In general I eat more vegetables to support the healthy functioning of my organs, because of vegetable’s higher concentration of micronutrients.

 These micronutrients such as vitamin A, vitamin B-complex, vitamin C, vitamin D, vitamin E, calcium, iron, magnesium support healthy functioning of eyes, the nervous system, bones, teeth, muscles, skin, nails, blood cells, and the immune system.

 Root Vegetable Nutrition

-Root vegetables supply an added punch to vegetable nutriton.
-Root vegetables like yams and beets are powerhouses of vitamins and minerals like leaf vegetables.
-Root vegetables also supply the added punch of carbohydrates, particularly complex-carbohydrates, and supply energy like fruits do.
+Root vegetables supply an added punch to vegetable nutrition.
+Root vegetables like yams and beets are powerhouses of vitamins and minerals like leaf vegetables, but root vegetables also supply the added punch of carbohydrates, particularly complex-carbohydrates, and supply energy like fruits do.